 Maybe it is the perfect timing to tell you about gaming messenger named Xfire.

 Xfire™ is a new, free tool that automatically keeps track of when and where gamers are playing PC games online and lets their friends join them easily.
-It works regardless of game type, server browser, or gaming service that a player is using.
+It works regardless of game type, server browser, or gaming service that a player is using like the ones from proskins.io.
 Xfire eliminates the hassles of running multiple programs like IRC, instant messengers, or in-game friends lists to keep track of when and where a gamer’s friends are playing.
 It supports the best and the latest online PC games including server and non-server-based First Person Shooters, Real Time Strategy, and Role Playing Games.

 But how good is Xfire really?
 It is time for a…